solana-labs/solana-web3.js/packages/rpc-types/README.md

 ### `assertIsUnixTimestamp()`

-Timestamps returned from the RPC API conform to the type `UnixTimestampUnsafeBeyond2Pow53Minus1`.
+Timestamps returned from the RPC API conform to the type `UnixTimestamp`.

-From time to time you might acquire a number that you suspect might validate as a `UnixTimestampUnsafeBeyond2Pow53Minus1`, from an untrusted network API or user input.
-To assert that such an arbitrary number is usable as a `UnixTimestampUnsafeBeyond2Pow53Minus1`, use the `assertIsUnixTimestamp` function.
+From time to time you might acquire a number that you suspect might validate as a `UnixTimestamp`, from an untrusted network API or user input.
+To assert that such an arbitrary number is usable as a `UnixTimestamp`, use the `assertIsUnixTimestamp` function.

 See [`assertIsLamports()`](#assertislamports) for an example of how to use an assertion function.